sallamander/paper-notes/2014/november/fcn_semantic_segmentation.md

     2. Converting all fully connected layers into convolutions
     3. Adding a 1x1 convolutional layer with $n$ filters, where $n$ is the number of output classes
     4. Adding a de-convolution layer to bi-linearly upsample the coarse predictions to dense pixel-wise output predictions.
-- They test on PASCAL VOC, NYUDv2, and SIFT Flow, and achieve SOA on each
+- They test on PASCAL VOC, NYUDv2, and SIFT Flow, and achieve SOTA on each
     - SIFT Flow contains two tasks (semantic categories and geometric categories), and they find that their FCN with two heads performs as well on both tasks as two independently trained models
     - They find that inference is 5 - 25x faster (5x assumes efficient batching of input images, 25x was for a single image)
     - They train using a per-pixel multinomial logistic loss